This job is sometimes referred to by alternative titles

 “There are crucial decisions on when to get the fruit in, because the weather plays a part as well.
 You also have to get the people ready to harvest the grapes.”

 After the busy times there are the rewards

-"It’s fantastic that at the end of each vintage cycle you end up with something tangible – a bottle of wine that you can hold up and say, 'This is the result of all the hard work I’ve been doing for the last 12 months, and the recognition is great we’ve got quite a few national and international awards.”
+"It’s fantastic that at the end of each vintage cycle you end up with something tangible – a bottle of wine that you can hold up and say, 'This is the result of all the hard work I’ve been doing for the last 12 months' – the recognition is great too and we’ve got quite a few national and international awards.”

 - Seeing the finished bottles of wine.